wongoo/dapr-demo/README.md

 ## 1. prepare

-The version of protocol buffer and grpc should match the dapr version:
+The version of protocol buffer and grpc should match the dapr version, which can be found at https://github.com/dapr/java-sdk/blob/master/pom.xml.

 * protocol buffer version: 3.13.0
 * grpc version: 1.39.0